cdrani/blog/_posts/2017-10-16-semantic-versioning.md

 Awesome!
 Now we can go to bed without any nightmares.
 Last step is to update the patch version to reflect the bug fix: `2.0.1`.

 ---

 Great!
-That's just about the gist of semantic version.
+That's just about the gist of semantic versioning.
 For an indepth look into it, reference [semver](http://semver.org/).

 Just as a reminder, you can take a look at the example project here: [semver-example](https://www.github.com/cdrainxv/semver-example)

-Thanks!!!